Sharathp9585/Business_Insights_360_Power-BI/README.md

 The project successfully navigated and mitigated substantial challenges faced by Atliq Hardware, particularly in Latin America.
 The Power BI dashboards provided a comprehensive understanding of regional dynamics, aiding strategic decision-making and contributing to the mitigation of significant losses.

 #### Insights
 - In 2020, the Latin America region showed negative net profit.
-It is because Cost of goods sold (COGS) + Operational expenses accounted for more than 100% of Net sales.
+It is because Cost of goods sold (COGS) + Operational expenses accounted for more than 100% of Net sales.10% reduction in both Cost of Goods Sold (COGS) and Operating Costs translates to a significant increase in net profit(from 0 million to 0.2 Million Dollars)
 - Peripherals, Accessories, Notebook shows good performance with respect to Net profits% vs Net sales but Network and Storage division shows poor performance.

 ### Efficient Data Analysis Beyond Excel: